Tiffany Aching: Character history

 Two years later, Tiffany travels up to Lancre to be formally apprenticed to a witch, Miss Level.
 During her time with Miss Level, Tiffany uses the words "see me" to exit her body and see herself, believing it to be a harmless trick.
 Her body becomes vulnerable to infestation by a "hiver," (a gestalt entity of minds from the dawn of time) which uses her power to harm and cause chaos, using Tiffany's suppressed thoughts and desires as a basis.
 She eventually manages to overcome the hiver by giving it what it truly wants: the ability to die.

 Tiffany Aching in The Shepherd's Crown, as drawn by Paul Kidby.
 Tiffany ages as the series goes on.

 At the age of thirteen, while studying under Miss Treason, Tiffany accidentally attracts the romantic interests of the Wintersmith after unwittingly playing the role of the Summer Lady at the Autumn Morris Dance (the so-called Dark Morris).
 She is at first ambivalent towards the Wintersmith, unnerved by the attention, but also somewhat flattered that she has caught the eye of a godlike being.
 The Wintersmith continues its advances, even attempting to create a human body out of snow and miscellaneous elements using a recipe from a children's song.

 Tiffany, after some advice from Nanny Ogg about the power a young woman has over a suitor, manages to control the Wintersmith for a time.
 However, eventually he gains the upper hand and brings a record-breaking snow and cold to the Chalk in what should be early spring, threatening the new lambs.
 Tiffany melts him using a trick taught by Granny Weatherwax, fulfilling her temporary role as the Summer Lady and allowing the real one, brought from the Underworld by Roland, to resume her role.
 After Miss Treason's death, she is briefly apprenticed to Nanny Ogg before returning to the Chalk and taking up the job of witch to the Chalk.

 When Tiffany is in her late teens, Granny Weatherwax dies, leaving a note recommending that Tiffany take over her steading.
-Though at first she splits her time between there and the chalk, she eventually leaves the steading to the care of Geoffrey, a young man she had been training to become a witch.
-She builds for herself her own shepherd's carding hut by hand, so as to live up on the chalk, re-using the iron wheels which remained after Granny Aching's hut was burned.
+Though at first she splits her time between there and the Chalk, she eventually leaves the steading to the care of Geoffrey, a young man she had been training to become a witch.
+She builds for herself her own shepherd's carding hut by hand, re-using the iron wheels which remained after Granny Aching's hut was burned.